ShrRa/interpython_hpc/_episodes/25-resource-monitoring-sequential.md

 ### Job Monitoring and Profiling

-We would also want to monitor the resources for the job before we run the job, so we can decide if we allocated the right amount of resources for the job type.
+We would also want to monitor the resources for the job when we run the job, so we can decide if we allocated the right amount of resources for the job type.
 For this we will need to create a shell file which logs the CPU and Memory resource usage every five seconds.
 We can create that file using the code below

 ```shell
 #File: monitor_resources.sh